thegricean/overinformativeness/README.md

 ![Results of model exploration](/models/3_scene_variation/results/graphs/cf.999_sf.8_cstcost.1.jpg "Model predictions for Exps.
 1 and 2")

-**Including "one" as an alternative to mentioning type (and which is in the extension of every object) retains the overinformativeness effect**, though the probability of producing "one" may well be too high:
+**Including "one" as an alternative to mentioning type (and which is in the extension of every object) retains the overinformativeness effect**, though the probability of producing "one" may well be too high (see plot below).
+Interestingly, "one" is only produced in the high, but not in the low variation conditions -- presumably, because in the low variation conditions the ratio of type to "one" informativeness is much higher than in the high variation conditions.

 ![Results of model exploration](/models/3_scene_variation/results/graphs/cf.999_sf.8_cstcost.1_one.jpg "Model predictions for Exps.
 1 and 2 with 'one' alternative")